Home

 • "A good man leaveth an inheritance to his children's children: and the wealth of the sinner is laid up for the just."

-A man following Biblical principles will look after his family, both in the here and now, and afterward.
-If he were to work to provide insurance, he would save himself, the church and his family resources that they probably do not have.
-We are not to care only for ourselves, but for our wife and children.
-We cannot see that our children are cared for properly if when we are dead, all their inheritance and resources goes to medical bills and burial expenses.
+There is a spiritual aspect to that passage, but it's a biblical principle also.
+A man following Biblical principles will look after his family, both in the here and now, and for afterward.
+If he were to work to provide insurance, he would save himself, the church, and his family resources that they probably would not have.
+We are not to care only for ourselves but for our wives, children, and family.
+We cannot see that our children are cared for properly if when we die, all that is left is debt and resources that must go to medical bills and burial expenses.
 The children should not be supporting the parents after death, but vice versa in their inheritance.

 2nd Corinthians 12:14